 - Some species might be quite tolerant towards a wide range of conditions and disturbances.
 But even though they breed rather well, this does not mean that they are not stressed.

-- If you fail to breed some species you may wanna have a look at your general breeding conditions.
+- If you fail to breed some species, which is otherwise considered to be an easy-to-breed species, then you may wanna have a look at your general breeding conditions.